camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 current cycle.
 The persisted
 `end_hour` is shared by LVGL and Web, is validated from 0 through 23, and can be changed without restarting.
 Each summary contains charged, used, and net Wh, coverage, quality, current/incomplete flags, and UTC interval bounds.
-Charge is solar input adjusted by the configured model efficiency.
+In the default MPPT profile, charge and use come from the direct Battery channel (positive Battery power is charge); PWM mode retains the solar/load efficiency model.
 The Web Cycle table lists the most recent cycle first.
 Coverage that is too sparse is exposed as unavailable; usable partial coverage remains visible with an incomplete-data warning.

 Cycle calendar boundaries intentionally use the device's current persisted fixed UTC offset.
 They remain fixed 24-hour intervals and do not attempt to